USF-Psych-DataSci/DataSci-home/content/authors/datasci/_index.md

 #   link: 'https://github.com/USF-Psych-DataSci-2020/Discussion'
 ---

-This is the course website for the 2020 edition of Data Science and Programming: Wrangling, Exploration, and Visualization, taught in the Pscyhology Department at the University of South Florida (USF).
+This is the course website for the 2020 edition of the course taught in the Pscyhology Department at the University of South Florida (USF).

-These courses are designed to help you:
+This course is designed to help you:

-- explore, groom, visualize, and analyze data
+- explore, wrangle, groom, visualize, and analyze data
 - make all of that reproducible, reusable, and shareable
 - using R